How we handle personal information

 If you believe that our records of your information are inaccurate or out of date, you can ask us to amend our records.

-Please contact us if you have a complaint about how we have handled your personal information.
+Please contact us if you have a complaint.
 We aim to resolve complaints quickly and fairly.

 All enquiries, requests or complaints about privacy can be directed to VLA’s Internal Legal Services team at: